stursby/nuxt-zero/README.md

-# Nuxt Minimal Starter
+# Nuxt Zero

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+A simple Nuxt 4 starter kit for NuxtHub using Better Auth.

 ## Setup